 - to use updated assumptions to determine current service cost and net interest for the remainder of the period after a plan amendment, curtailment or settlement; and - to recognise in profit or loss as part of past service cost, or a gain or loss on settlement, any reduction in a surplus, even if that surplus was not previously recognised because of the impact of the asset ceiling.
 Effective date for application of this amendment is annual period beginning on or after April 01, 2019.

-There is no impact of the amendment in the financial statements of the company.
+Since, the Company does not have any employee; there is no impact of the amendment in the financial statements.

-Note 2.
-Financial Assets: Cash and Cash Equivalents
+3 Cash and Cash Equivalents: